-The use of the BAR & CTSI logos is mandatory for all members.
+The use of the BAR logo is mandatory along with the Membership number for all Members.
 It is checked at the Pre-Submission stage of the audit.
-It is found that the majority of members display the logos.
+It is found that the majority of Members display the logo.

 Customer Service Provisions